1337rout/cpt-album-review/readme.md

 - You will get a populated list from Last.FM for the album you are typing in
 - Select the album you would like to review
 - Enter the Genre as well as the rating you would like to give this album.
+- Click Publish
+- You will now have a shortcode above the Publish Metabox that you can copy and past anywhere you would like.
+- This shortcode can also be found in Album Review > All Album Reviews